mkitzan/tabular-print/README.rst

 Usage
 =====

-First import the function 'table' from dataprint
+First import the function 'table' from tabular-print

 ::

-    from dataprint import table
+    from tabular-print import table

 For a standard table use